 UC Davis researchers targeting spider mites with bug drone.
 CBS13.
 June 1, 2017. http://sacramento.cbslocal.com/2017/06/01/uc-davis-spider-mites/

 UC Davis scientist targets spider mites in strawberry fields.
 Author: Kathy Keatley Garvey.
-The Davis Enterprise.
+The Davis Enterprise (Yolo County, CA news).
 May 31, 2017. http://www.davisenterprise.com/local-news/uc-davis-scientist-targets-spider-mites-in-strawberry-fields/

 How a UC Davis Scientist is targeting spider mites in strawberry fields.
 Author: Kathy Keatley Garvey.
-Davis Patch.
+Davis Patch (Davis, CA news).
 May 30, 2017. https://patch.com/california/davis/how-uc-davis-scientist-targeting-spider-mites-strawberry-fields

 Innovative research: How Elvira de Lange is targeting spider mites in strawberry fields.
 Author: Kathy Keatley Garvey.
-Entomology & Nematology News.
+Entomology & Nematology News (blog, University of California news about entomology and nematology).
 May 24, 2017. http://ucanr.edu/blogs/blogcore/postdetail.cfm?postnum=24192